Authentication Guide

 If choosing to use OAuth, the application credentials must first be passed to a route in order to receive a bearer token.
 Each bearer token is valid for one hour.
 Alloy uses standard OAuth 2.0, so it is generally plug-and-play with most auth plugins or API clients.
 All you need to know is:

-Grant Type: client_credentials Client ID: (workflow_token) Client Secret: (workflow_secret) Access Token URL: https://sandbox.alloy.co/v1/oauth/bearer
+Grant Type: client_credentials Client ID: (token) Client Secret: (secret) Access Token URL: https://sandbox.alloy.co/v1/oauth/bearer

-If you want to roll your own, just pass the application token and application secret via basic auth (as explained above) to POST /oauth/bearer with a grant type of “client_credentials”.
+If you want to roll your own, just pass the token and secret via basic auth (as explained above) to POST /oauth/bearer with a grant type of “client_credentials”.

 Alloy expects for the bearer token to be included in all API requests to the server in a header that looks like the following: